As US nears 150,000 coronavirus deaths, group warns of hundreds of thousands more without action

 The AAMC says it represents all accredited medical schools in the United States and 17 in Canada, as well as 400 teaching hospitals.

-Students returning to school in the fall will likely teach the nation even more about the unknowns of Covid-19, Fauci said Tuesday.
+Schools that allow students back for in-person learning this fall will likely teach the nation even more about Covid-19, Fauci said Tuesday.

 With schools closed since March and April, a knowledge gap has persisted around how young children experience and spread the virus, Fauci, the United States’ top infectious disease doctor, said.

-“Though this may sound a little scary and harsh — I don’t mean it to be that way — is that you’re going to be actually part of the experiment of the learning curve of what we need to know,” Fauci said during a discussion with Randi Weingarten, president of the American Federation of Teachers.
+“Though this may sound a little scary and harsh — I don’t mean it to be that way … you’re going to be actually part of the experiment of the learning curve of what we need to know,” Fauci said during a discussion with Randi Weingarten, president of the American Federation of Teachers.

-Some states have begun to put plans in place to make in-person learning safer and online learning more effective.
-Tennessee announced testing and contact-tracing measures within schools, Oregon set restrictions for schools that can allow students back and Connecticut is investing $43.5 million in providing digital devices to help students learn remotely.
+Some schools are still deciding whether, when and how to reopen their classrooms.
+Researchers are only beginning to articulate how opening schools might contribute to the virus’s spread.

+Researchers in South Korea, for example, found that children between the ages of 10 and 19 can transmit Covid-19 within a household just as much as adults — but children ages 9 and younger transmitted the virus at much lower rates.
+Fauci said more research is being conducted, and much more is needed.

-Although Fauci said that there is no “uni-dimensional answer” to how schools should reopen he reiterated that the “default position should be that we should try to the best of our ability to get the children back to school.”
+Although Fauci said that there is no “uni-dimensional answer” to how schools should reopen, he said that the “default position should be that we should try to the best of our ability to get the children back to school.”

 Fauci encouraged teachers to wear a mask, cover their eyes with either goggles or a face shield, and maybe wear gloves to help create a safe classroom.
 He also said he believes a vaccine could be ready by the end of the year.